 Is ADD/ADHD a sickness?

-Attention Deficit Disorder (ADD), with or without Hyperactivity (the H), is a condition that almost all people, who truly have ADD, have from birth.
+Attention Deficit Disorder (ADD), with or without Hyperactivity (the H), is a condition that almost all people, who truly have ADD, have from a very early age.
 It is not something that is “caught” from another person.
 It is not something that a person can just “try harder” to overcome.
 Children with ADD can make life difficult for everyone around them and themselves.
-While it seems they are deliberately ignoring or flouting everyone else’s needs and wishes, a more accurate understanding is that they can’t sit still, pay attention, or follow instructions as most other people their age can.
+While it seems they are deliberately ignoring or flouting everyone else’s needs and wishes, a more accurate understanding is that they can’t sit still, pay attention, or follow instructions as well as most other people their age can.

 It is a condition that professionals have been trying to fully understand for decades.
 Until recently, we have not been very successful in treating the condition.
 More about treatment, later.
 To understand it, it may be helpful to think of the world of computers.
 There are old 8086’s, 286’s, 486’s, and Pentiums.
 Each has its own speed built into it.
 True ADD is a “hardware” type of condition, not a type of software.
 Changing the software, or the information input, does not affect how fast the computer works, or what its limits are.
 It is fortunate we are not computers, because with intention and regular practice, we can rewire our brains.

-I have heard it said, jokingly, that a more appropriate name for ADD would be Intentional Deficit Disorder.
+I have heard it said, almost jokingly, that a more appropriate name for ADD would be Intentional Deficit Disorder.
 There is some truth to that; it often seems as if everything out there in the world catches the person’s attention and it is the voluntary, intentional tasks that suffer the most.
 Another way to understand this; we all have 100% of the attention we have.
 But, some people lack the neural ability to harness that attention to what really matters at the moment (an Executive Function of the brain).
 Other professionals describe this condition as Deficits of Attending to Anything that is not Highly Interesting.